 You will be proving to yourself that you can do it.
 Your subconscious can’t deny what you’ve proven you can do.
 Accomplishment happens outside your comfort zone.

-5. You Haven’t Looked for, Researched or Experimented to Find Your Life’s Passion
+5. You Haven’t Looked for Your Life’s Passion

-Maybe everyday you are busting your ass for some ungrateful pig of a boss.
+Maybe every day you are busting your ass for some ungrateful boss.
 You don’t need to live like that.
 You’re better than that.

-No. You’ve got to spend time each day pondering about what you enjoy or enjoyed doing as a child.
+No. You’ve got to spend time each day thinking about what you enjoy or enjoyed doing as a child.

 What do you like to read about the most?
-Brainstorm out ideas on to paper.
+Brainstorm out ideas on paper.
 Try new activities to find new passions.
-Learn everyday.
+Learn every day.

-6. Not having the Motivation/Time to Do What Needs Done
+6. Not having the Motivation/Time to Do What Needs To Be Done

 Everyone’s favorite excuse, “I just don’t have the time.”
 This equates to you not having the motivation to really try to reach your goals.